Rylily/Simple-AI/README.md

-Simple AI that learns from user input.
+Simple machine learning that learns from user input.
 AI will not know anything until user inputs "(blank) is a word" or "(blank) is a number".
 Now when asked "what is (blank)" it prints out whether its likely a word or number.